 Scheduled pipelines

-- The
+- Your

 .gitlab-ci.yml

 file must have valid syntax.
+You can validate your configuration before scheduling.

-To add a pipeline schedule:
+To create a pipeline schedule:

 - On the left sidebar, select Search or go to and find your project.